ydb-platform/ydb-importer/README.md

 ## 6. Building the tool from the source code

-Java 11 or higher is required to build and run the tool (technically Java 8 may work, but that has not been tested).
+Java 8 or higher is required to build and run the tool.
 Maven is required to build the tool (tested on version 3.8.6).

 To build the tool run the following command in the directory with the source code:
 ```bash